Siphon880gh/chatgpt-chatworkspace/context.md

 - Button appears on hover with subtle background, scales on interaction

 **Storage:** None (ephemeral clipboard operation)

+### Feature: Scroll to Outline Item

+**Files:** `d-render-chat.js` (scrollToOutlineItem, renderChat), `styles.css` (scroll-to-outline-btn styles) **How:**
+- Scroll button (⬇) on each chat bubble using sticky positioning
+- Positioned below the copy button (third button in the vertical stack)
+- Clicking scrolls the outline panel to the corresponding outline item
+- Uses `scrollIntoView()` with smooth animation and center alignment
+- Adds temporary highlight effect (box-shadow + background color) for 1.5 seconds
+- Button positioned left of content, floats with collapse and copy buttons
+- Hidden when chat turn is collapsed
+- Button appears on hover with subtle background, scales on interaction

+**Storage:** None (UI navigation action)

 ### Feature: Scroll-Based Outline Highlighting